Napa vs. Sonoma: Where You Should Visit in California Wine Country Between Napa Valley and Sonoma County

 The Coast.
 Sonoma also has the coast!!! (head over to Bodega Bay for the day, hike the coast, or maybe make a stop in the Marin headlands if you’re coming to Sonoma from San Francisco).

-My top pick is Farmhouse Inn – a tucked away, understated, inn in Forestville, Sonoma County, with all the right luxuries you need for a perfect wine country getaway.
+For a tucked away gem, check out Farmhouse Inn – an understated, five-star inn in Forestville, Sonoma County, with all the right luxuries you need for a perfect wine country getaway.
 Think: Michelin star restaurant (amazing!!!!), complimentary s’mores and fire pits, a jacuzzi, a heated pool year round, and adorable wine country bungalows with the most comfortable beds you can imagine!
 I also loved that Farmhouse Inn is only a 10 minute drive from some of the most DELICIOUS wineries in Northern California – Flowers, Gary Farrell, Twomey, etc!
 You’re also only 20 minutes from Healdsburg, another of my favorite regions (which you can read all about my vacation in Healdsburg and what to do in Healdsburg here)

 For a bigger hotel in Sonoma, I also love Fairmont Sonoma Mission Inn, which is closer to downtown Sonoma, and a great spot to base for a wine country vacation.
 They have an amazing spa, and a great pool open year round.